kukkuz/spring-boot/README.md

 - Maven : `mvn spring-boot:run`
 - Docker: `docker-compose build & docker-compose up`

+## H2 Embedded Database Demo

+Extends the basic demo with H2 database connection and JPA with ORM entities and repositories.
+H2 is an Java SQL database that is fast and has a very small footprint - you can run it as an in-memory or a file database.
+Note that the database is initialized at runtime using the default `schema.sql` & `data.sql` files.

+You can run this demo using:
+- Maven : `mvn spring-boot:run`
+- Docker: `docker-compose build & docker-compose up`

+To access the database console, go to the uri `/db` and enter the credentials in `application.yaml` file.
+If you are running docker, see `dev-env.env` environment file.

 ## MySQL Demo

 Extends the basic demo with MySQL database connection and JPA with ORM entities and repositories.
 Note that the database is initialized at runtime using the default schema.sql & data.sql files.
 You can run this demo using: